 The Company is committed to complying with all anti-corruption, anti-kickback, and similar program integrity laws.
 You may never solicit, accept, offer, or provide kickbacks, illegal payments or similar favors to or from anyone (whether government officials or individuals employed in the private sector), anywhere.
-This includes, but is not limited to, soliciting, offering, or receiving anything of value in exchange for referring, furnishing, or recommending services to members or subcontracted transportation providers.
+This includes, but is not limited to, soliciting, offering, or receiving anything of value in exchange for referring, furnishing, or recommending services to members, patients, contractors or subcontractors..